Invisible Folk Club Podcasts

 Who are we?

-Jon is a singer, songwriter and poet.
+Jon is a singer, songwriter, guitarist, poet and ideas man.
 He has released a number of albums, both solo and in collaboration.
-He is singer and writer for the prog/folk band Pagan Harvest who have an epic new album due out in February 2018.
+He is the former singer and writer for prog/folk band Pagan Harvest whose musical vision was dark folk on an epic scale!

 Jon went to London South Bank University and Queen Mary (University of London) as a mature student to study literature.
-Having lived in London most of his life he has now moved out to a small town in the green belt of Buckinghamshire.
+Having lived in London most of his life he decided to forsake city dwelling for a small town in the Buckinghamshire green belt .

-Steve is the producer of IFC podcasts and radio shows.
-After leaving university in 1980 he began a 36 year career with BT starting in engineering and ending up in Finance.
+After leaving university in 1980 he began a 36 year career with BT that began in engineering and ended in finance.
+Next stop Invisible Folk Club.

-In the 80s outside office hours Steve was involved in band management and was also a DJ playing gigs at colleges, pubs, parties etc. By the 90s he was writing articles for specialist music fanzines and through these connections was able to interview some interesting musicians.
-He lives in rural north Bedfordshire and sings in a local Community Choir.
+In the 1980s outside office hours Steve was involved in band management as well as being a DJ playing gigs at colleges, pubs, parties etc. By the 1990s he was writing articles for specialist music fanzines and through these connections was able to interview some interesting (if often obscure) musicians.